Morket/HMVCBundle/README.md

 ----------------
 1. Testing
 2. Convert redirects to data
+3. Add default cache on Controller level (HTTP and internal) and add @Cached annotation
-3. Add Common library to serialize Forms to proper data when doing external REST call (Form errors don't serialize well currently)
+4. Add Common library to serialize Forms to proper data when doing external REST call (Form errors don't serialize well currently)
-4. More/better examples in README
+5. More/better examples in README
-5. Contribute to FOSRestBundle/KnpRadBundle to be able to use both Controllers without copying code
+6. Contribute to FOSRestBundle/KnpRadBundle to be able to use both Controllers without copying code

 Need help or want to contribute?
 --------------------------------